 Bryan is also an insurance-coverage lawyer and adds value to his policyholder clients by helping them secure the benefits and protection their commercial insurance is meant to provide.
 Bryan has helped his policyholder clients recover millions in insurance coverage, in litigation over coverage for D&O, employment-practices, product, environmental, and fiduciary liability.

-Before joining Lindquist, Bryan clerked for Judge David Hansen of the U.S. Court of Appeals for the Eight Circuit.
+Before joining Lindquist, Bryan clerked for Judge David Hansen of the U.S. Court of Appeals for the Eighth Circuit.

 Awards & Recognition